WDAqua/Qanary/README.md

 ## Publications / References

 If you want to inform yourself about the Qanary methodology in general, please use this publication:  *Andreas Both, Dennis Diefenbach, Kuldeep Singh, Saedeeh Shekarpour, Didier Cherix and Christoph Lange: Qanary - A Methodology for Vocabulary-driven Open Question Answering Systems* appearing in [13th Extended Semantic Web Conference](http://2016.eswc-conferences.org), 2016.

+For additional publication we suggest to [follow this list of publications](https://scholar.google.de/scholar?q=%22qanary%22+question+%22answering%22)

 ## Stuff used to make this: